Role-Based Access Control (RBAC)Role-Based Access Control (RBAC)

 • Each Service Account can also be assigned to zero, one or more Groups.

-Groups are a useful mechanism providing the same roles to multiple Users or Service Accounts at once by binding a role to a Group.
+Groups are a useful mechanism for providing the same roles to multiple Users or Service Accounts at once by binding a role to a Group.

 What happens if you delete a Group?